daxnation/unreal/README.md

 ## Server Settings
 Server settings are located in **ut2k4server.ini**

+## Network Speed Changes
-IMPORTANT: Increase your network speed to modern numbers!
+**IMPORTANT:** Increase your network speed to modern numbers!
 Find your game's install folder, and edit System\User.ini.
 Look for the [Engine.Player] section, and for both Speed numbers below, add two 0's - e.g. mulitply by 100.
+This allows your client to download new maps from the server at a much more modern speed.

 ## Improved widescreen support for Unreal Tournament 2004
 https://github.com/alexstrout/foxWSFix-UT2k4.git